guillermooo/sublime-undocs/source/reference/commands.rst

 Variables in Paths as Arguments
 -------------------------------

-In addition to the ``packages`` variable, which expands to the packages directory, the same variables available to build systems are expanded in arguments to commands.
+The same variables available to build systems are expanded in arguments to commands.
 See :ref:`build-system-variables` for more information.

 Commands